btc-script-explorer/scantool/README.md

 ### Settings

+All settings can be provided on the command line or in a config file, except for the config-file setting which is only applicable on the command line.
-All settings on the command line should begin with "--".
+When provided on the command line, settings should begin with "--".
 In the config file, the "--" should not be present.

 Setting | Required | Default | Description
 ---|---|---|---